 Related individual or company name Type of relationship Brief description Acek Desarrollo y Gestión Industrial, S.L.
 Gestamp Automoción, S.A.
-Contractual Gestamp Automoción, S.A. (hereinafter referred to as the "Company") and any companies belonging to its group, of which the Company is the parent entity, (hereinafter referred to as the "Group"), have a commercial, contractual or corporate relationship with a significant shareholder or companies belonging to its group, which results from the ordinary course of business undertaken under market conditions.
-The relationship referred to is described in section D of this report.
+Contractual Gestamp Automoción, S.A. (hereinafter referred to as the "Company") and any companies belonging to its group, of which the Company is the parent entity, (hereinafter referred to as the "Group"), have a commercial, contractual or corporate relationship with a significant shareholder or companies belonging to its group.
+Although they results from the ordinary course of business undertaken under market conditions.
+The relationship referred to is described in section D of this report to ensure proper transparency.